 Chameleon Ultra laser repair for scientific research systems

-Use this page when the installed research platform is identified as Chameleon Ultra and the need is repair review, source-level troubleshooting, or replacement planning for lab use.
+This page covers Chameleon Ultra repair review, source-level troubleshooting, and replacement planning for lab use.

-Use this page when the installed research platform is identified as Chameleon Ultra and the need is repair review, source-level troubleshooting, or replacement planning for lab use.
+This page covers Chameleon Ultra repair review, source-level troubleshooting, and replacement planning for lab use.

 A confirmed equipment name plus the current operating state is usually enough to begin.
 The rest can be clarified from photos, labels, service notes, or follow-up questions.